jannalouisea/newsworthy_ml/README.md

 > `python clean_data.py`

 5. This should output a new file called `clean.csv` which will contain all working data entries for the GTA and BC

+6. This file should then be run through the topic modelling script which will output a dataset containing topics in a file called *miya add output file name*.
+> `python` *miya add your script name*

+7. This dataset is then run through a location finding script which outputs `final_df.csv`
+> `python` *janna add your script name*

+8. After the locations are added to the `final_df.csv` this file is then put through a geojson conversion script called `geojson_convert.py` which outputs an `articles.json` file which is then passed to the front end via an S3 bucket.
+> `python geojson_convert.py`